playgrdstar/financial_data_viz/README.md

-# Topic Modelling
+# Python Basics

-Just a super simple script to show how to extract topics from text
+Just a super simple walkthrough of Python